 - i.
-Articles of sports Outdoor and indoor games equipment - ii.
-Cost of uniforms, etc., supplied to teams of players. - iii.
-Magazines and periodicals. - iv.
-Entry fee for tournaments - v.
-Hiring of playgrounds - vi.
-Hiring and repair for furniture, etc., - vii.
-Purchase of furniture. - viii.
-Conveyance expenses incurred locally. - ix.
-Entertainments. - x.
-Prizes. - xi.
-Film shows. - xii.
-Hiring of accommodation for Club/Association, etc. - xiii.
-Cultural, Sports and Physical development programme(s). - xiv.
-Inter-Ministerial meets. xv.
-Inter-Departmental meet - xv.
-Inter-Departmental meets A maximum one time Grant of Rupees fifty thousand may be sanctioned for setting up of a Recreation Club. - (3) Grants-in-aid to the Ministry or Departments of the Central Government and their Attached and Subordinate Offices will be allocated by the concerned Ministry or Department on receipt of formal requests in the prescribed manner.
+Articles of sports Outdoor and indoor games equipment

+- Cost of uniforms, etc. supplied to teams of players.

+- iii.
+Magazines and periodicals.

+- iv.
+Entry fee for tournaments

+- v.
+Hiring of playgrounds

+- vi.
+Hiring and repair for furniture, etc.,

+- vii.
+Purchase of furniture.

+- viii.
+Conveyance expenses incurred locally.

+- ix.
+Entertainments.

+- x.
+Prizes.

+- xi.
+Film shows.

+- xii.
+Hiring of accommodation for Club/Association, etc.

+- xiii.
+Cultural, Sports and Physical development programme(s).

+- xiv.
+Inter-Ministerial meets.

+- xv.
+Inter-Departmental meets

+- (2) A maximum one time Grant of Rupees fifty thousand may be sanctioned for setting up of a Recreation Club.

+- (3) Grants-in-aid to the Ministry or Departments of the Central Government and their Attached and Subordinate Offices will be allocated by the concerned Ministry or Department on receipt of formal requests in the prescribed manner.
 For the purposes of these Grants-inaid, the Departments of the Central Government and their attached and Subordinate Offices will be treated as a single unit.
 It will be the responsibility of that Ministry or Department to distribute the amount further to its Attached and Subordinate Offices and to their different clubs.
-The accounts of these clubs for the preceding year duly audited by an Internal Auditor should be obtained immediately after the close of the financial year in any case by the thirtieth April by the Ministry or Department before allocating funds for the next financial year. - (4) Grants-in-aid for the provision of amenities or recreational or welfare facilities to the staff of the Indian Audit and Accounts Department are regulated by separate orders by all authorities competent to sanction loans of public moneys to State Governments, Local Administrations of Union Territories, local bodies, foreign Government on specific recommendation of State Government, Government institutions and other Government bodies.
+The accounts of these clubs for the preceding year duly audited by an Internal Auditor should be obtained immediately after the close of the financial year in any case by the thirtieth April by the Ministry or Department before allocating funds for the next financial year.

+- (4) Grants-in-aid for the provision of amenities or recreational or welfare facilities to the staff of the Indian Audit and Accounts Department are regulated by separate orders